First, Care for Yourself

 For caregiver support groups, respite providers, and other caregiving services.

 ARCH National Respite Network and Resource Center

 The Caregiver Helpbook: Powerful Tools for Caregivers

 How To Be a Resilient Caregiver

 Sheehy, Gail, Harper Collins, 2010

-Prepared by Family Caregiver Alliance.
-Funded by Alameda County Area Agency on Aging.
-Revised with funding from the Stavros Niachros Foundation, NY.
-2012. © 2003, 2012 Family Caregiver Alliance.
+This fact sheet was prepared by Family Caregiver Alliance. © 2003, 2012 Family Caregiver Alliance.
 All rights reserved.